Healthy Homes Assessment Kingston

 Fines for Failing to Comply

-Since the 1st July of 2021, once a new, renewed or varied contract is signed on a Kingston rental property, all Healthy Homes compliance items have to be finished within 90 days.
+Beginning on July 1st, 2021, when a new or renewed tenancy is signed on a Kingston rental property, all Healthy Homes compliance items need to be completed within 90 days.

-As of 1st July 2021, when a new, renewed or varied lease is entered into on the Kingston rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Beginning on July 1st, 2021, when a new, renewed or varied contract is signed on the Kingston rental property, all Healthy Homes compliance work must be completed inside of 90 days.

-Failure to adhere to any of the Healthy Homes Standards within the anticipated timeframe could result in an amount of $7200.
-Additionally, if a currently-in place Healthy Homes Statement of Compliance isn’t incorporated within the new, renewed or revised tenancy agreement there could be an additional fine or infringement fee.
+Failure to meet one of the Healthy Homes Standards within the expected timeframe can result in penalties of up to $7200.
+Furthermore, if a currently-in place Healthy Homes Statement of Compliance is not incorporated in a new, renewed or revised tenancy agreement, there may be an additional fine or infringement fee.

-Any tenant can ask for information about the Healthy Homes Standard and how they relate to the property they are living in.
-If the property manager does not supply the necessary information within 21 days from having received the inquiry, they can receive an infringement notification and be fined as high as $750.
+Anyone can request details about the Healthy Homes Standard and how they relate to the home they reside in.
+If the property manager is unable to provide the information requested within 21 days from being informed of the request, they will be issued an infringement notice and could be fined up to $750.

-In addition, there’s also a penalty as much as $900 for landlords and property managers who offer a false or false Healthy Homes Statement of Compliance or information.
-The person responsible for this fine is whoever is listed on the tenancy contract as the person who is letting the property It could also be the name of the landlord or the property management company.
+Furthermore, there’s also a penalty as much as $900 for landlords or property managers who have provided a false or inaccurate Healthy Homes Compliance Statement or information.
+The person who is responsible for this fine is whoever is identified on the tenancy agreement as being the person leasing the property out, so it could be the name of the landlord, or the property management company.

-All information in the Statement of Compliance needs to be current when the tenancy agreement is executed, and it should be kept updated throughout the tenancy as any necessary work related to it’s finished.
+All the information on the Statement of Compliance requirements to be accurate at the time that the tenancy agreement is executed, and it should be maintained through the tenancy period as necessary work related to it is finished.

-It’s important to keep in mind that a landlord who own several rental properties can face more severe penalties for not complying.
-The harshest penalties are handed down for the most serious breaches, and landlords with six or more properties can be fined as high as $50,000, or as high as $100,000 in the case of hearing claims.
+It is also crucial to be aware that a landlord who have several rental properties can face more severe penalties for not complying.
+The most severe penalties are handed down for serious breaches, and landlords with more than six properties could be fined up to $50,000, and even as high as $100,000 in hearings.

 Healthy homes matter

-A majority of households homes in New Zealand and Kingston, and research has shown that these rental houses tend to be colder, older, have less effective heating and tend to be of poorer quality than the homes of owners.
+Around 1 in 3 households from New Zealand and Kingston, and research suggests that rental homes are more likely to be colder, older and have less effective heating and have lower standard than those owned by owners.

-Improving the standard of Kingston rental property will allow tenants to enjoy improved mental and physical health as well as lessen disturbance to learning, work and living due to illness.
-Your investment is also better protected from mould, mildew and damp-related damage, which completed jobs in less maintenance costs over the long term.
+Enhancing the standard of Kingston rental property can help tenants enjoy better mental and physical health as well as lessen disruptions to their work, education and living due to illness.
+Your investment is also better protected from mildew, mould and damp damage, meaning less costs of maintenance in the long-term.

-The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught stopping in Kingston rental properties.
+The Healthy Homes Standard is a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well as Draught Stopping within Kingston rental properties.

-Start now and call about having a Kingston Healthy Home assessment on your rental property now.
+Contact us now to discuss having a Kingston Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance